dsteinman/ghoulies/README.md

 		ghoulie.init();

 	});
-})
+});
 ```

 ## Server-to-Client Events
 ---

 You can also emit events from within a ghoulie test and have your client listen and respond to them.
-In this manner you can force the client to reload data from the server:
+In this manner you can force the client to reload data from the server, render a new part of the application, or some other action:

 Somewhere in your unit test emit an event: